Last Updated on January 9, 2024 by Chuck Wilson

 7. High Resale Value

-Golf cart wraps come in many solid colors, graphic images, textures, and faux finishes.
-From snakeskin to carbon fiber, from shiny metallic to camouflage, from sandstone to wood grain, the sky’s the limit.
+Custom golf cart wraps come in many solid colors, custom graphics, textures, and faux finishes.
+From snakeskin to a carbon fiber body kit, from shiny metallic to camouflage, from sandstone to color change wrap, the sky’s the limit.

-Taking your creative vision to the next level can be achieved by finding the pattern, surface gloss, and color varieties offered by large sections in roll form.
-The sections are cut in large pieces then stretched and formed around the body panels.
+Taking your creative vision to the next level can be achieved by finding the different patterns, surface gloss, and color varieties offered by large sections in roll form.
+The sections are cut into large super thin pieces, then stretched and formed around the body panels.

 A list of tools to do the job right: